-There are three Shoreline East (SLE) commuter rail stations in the Region, but only 30 percent of land within a half mile of those transit stations is located in medium density residential zones and only 15 percent is zoned for mixed-use.
-It is recommended that RiverCOG, in coordination with the towns where SLE lines are located, conduct a Transit-Oriented Development Study (TODS) that would analyze the capacity of the land around those transit stations to accommodate walkable, bikeable, mixed-use development as well as considering alternative land use development around these stations to improve access and connectivity in the Region.
+There are three Shoreline East (SLE) commuter rail stations in the Region, but only 30 % of land within a half mile of those transit stations is located in medium density residential zones and only 15 % is zoned for mixed-use.
+It is recommended that RiverCOG, in coordination with the towns where SLE lines are located, conduct a Transit-Oriented Development Study (TODS) that would analyze the capacity of the land around those transit stations to accommodate walkable, bikeable, mixed-use development as well as considering alternative solutions for using those stations to create better access and connectivity in the Region.